Hellbovine

 Reg_5_Apps: This file contains the settings that handle all the apps, and stops them from running in the background, but still allows them to work in case someone actually wants to use any of them.

-Reg_6_Other: All the miscellaneous tweaks are here, along with a lot of the desktop and taskbar being cleaned up and made more user friendly.
+Reg_6_Other: Miscellaneous tweaks are here, such as desktop and taskbar tweaks.
 Also disables prefetch, disables superfetch, disables indexer, disables file compression, and a number of other tweaks to make things less annoying, more stable, or to reduce overhead.

 STEP 7: APPLY AND PROCESS (PART TWO)